AviatrixSystems/avxlabs-docs/ace_pro/docs/lab6.md

 Diagnostics Tools
 ```

-let's analize the outcome from the Traceroute command:
+Let's analyze the outcome from the `Traceroute` command:

 ```{figure} images/lab6-diag01.png
 ---